runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

 }
 ```

-The above example illustrates how you may create a Basic Order on behalf of the Company by providing their unique ID
+The above example would place a basic one vehicle Order.
+The Vehicle Transfer Order would be paid for by the Company
- as the Payer.
+ with ID `7b34ba14-1f7a-4492-9fd7-4bef02ad6256`. *Important*: Every Vehicle Transfer Order provided must specify the
+  correct payer.
+Omitting the payer information will result in the payer defaulting to your account.